Sparks29032/Roller_Coaster_Loop/README.md

 ![image](https://user-images.githubusercontent.com/59151395/158486058-cfd7e69b-2e12-4441-811a-554c9ce7df8b.png)

 Some interesting combinations of **(H, R)** to try are (100, 0.5), (100, 10), (100, 100), and (100, 200).
+You may notice that these combinations all produce outputs that resemble roller-coaster loops you've seen in real life!

 ### An interesting note...
 In addition to Loop.py, there is also Loop_Height.py.